hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/133_the_mission_of_the_vedanta.md

 our constitution, become the very vitality of our lives.
 Can you give such religion up without the rousing of the same energy in reaction, without filling the channel which that mighty river has cut out for itself in the course of thousands of years?
-Do you want that the Gangâ should go back to its icy bed and begin a new course?
+Do you want that the Gangā should go back to its icy bed and begin a new course?
 Even if that were possible, it would be impossible for this country to give up her characteristic course of religious life and take up for herself a new